andreasabel/inCode/entry/introduction-to-singletons-3.md

 it contains all of the solutions, but you can delete everything after the comment `-- Exercises` if you wish to start on your own!

+**Remember to enable -Wall** to ensure that all of your functions are total!
+None of these implementations should require any incomplete pattern matches!

 1. We talk about predicates as type constructors with type `k -> Type`.
 This fits a lot of things we've seen before (all instances of `Functor`, for example), but some predicates are more interesting than others.